marcoslucianops/DeepStream-Yolo/YOLOv5.md

 <br />

-Note: by default, yolov5 script generate model with batch size = 1, FP16 mode and s model.
+Note: by default, yolov5 script generate model with batch size = 1 and FP16 mode.
 ```
-#define USE_FP16  // comment out this if want to use FP32
+#define USE_FP32  // set USE_INT8 or USE_FP16 or USE_FP32
 #define DEVICE 0  // GPU id
 #define NMS_THRESH 0.4
 #define CONF_THRESH 0.5
 #define BATCH_SIZE 1

-#define NET s  // s m l x
 ```
 Edit yolov5.cpp file before compile if you want to change this parameters.